What’s On Stage Nominee 2014 (As part of the cast of Julius Caesar)*

 Danielle has written for The News Quiz, Mongrels, The Lee Mack Show, Not Going Out, The Day the Music Died and Look Away Now among numerous other things.
 In 2007 she wrote her first musical Psister Psycho with Martin White which they took to the Edinburgh Festival.
 It was a cult smash and nominated for a Chortle Award.
 Though ‘Musical Theatre Matters’ hated it because it was too funny and not based on a thing they’d already heard of, which must have been confusing for them.

-After two years off the circuit writing insane musicals, a couple of TV pilots and a whole single joke for Harry Hill’s TV Burp, Danielle made a much anticipated returned to stand-up taking two critically acclaimed solo shows to the Edinburgh Festival, appearing on Mock the Week, Newswipe with Charlie Brooker, things that are only on digital telly after midnight, NBC’s Last Comic Standing (in America!
-Hell yeah) and is now a regular panellist on Radio 4′s The News Quiz.
+After two years off the circuit writing insane musicals, a couple of TV pilots and a whole single joke for Harry Hill’s TV Burp, Danielle made a much anticipated returned to stand-up taking two critically acclaimed solo shows to the Edinburgh Festival, appearing on Mock the Week, Newswipe with Charlie Brooker, things that are only on digital telly after midnight, NBC’s Last Comic Standing (in America!) and is now a regular panelist on Radio 4′s The News Quiz.
 She also guested on a live Election Special edition of Newsnight.
 With Paxman!
 Sadly her quite good joke about Tony Blair wasn’t enough to stop the return of the Conservatives.

 Danielle currently has several projects in development or under commission including a comic horror screenplay, two sitcoms, a TV drama script with the BBC and has just finished the third series of Dilemma on Radio 4.
 She took a break from stand-up for 18 months to appear in Phyllida Lloyd’s all-female production of Julius Caesar at the Donmar Warehouse in London and the New York transfer to St Ann’s Warehouse Brooklyn.